Mr-Jess/what-i-learned-in-week-1/jesses-week-1.md

 Creating `flowchart`(s) will help understand your plan of attack before creating new code or fixing code current issues.
 A `flowchart` will make that process more clear and can save time.

+---

+## Human Resource Machine

+"The game includes approximately 40 programming puzzles, each considered one "year" of the player's avatar tenure in a corporate structure.
+In each puzzle, the player creates a list of instructions from rudimentary commands to control the movements of their avatar on an overhead view of an office; the office includes two conveyor belts, one an inbox that sends in either an integer or a single alphabetic character represented as a small box, the other an outbox to receive these.
+The office floor typically also includes a number of marked number spaces that can hold one box each.
+For each puzzle, the player is told of a specific task, such as adding two numbers as they come in on the inbox, or sorting a zero-terminated string of characters, delivering these results in the proper order to the outbox."